 The newspapers also quoted Patricia Sherman, a neighbor of Fuller’s who walked onto the scene in the immediate aftermath.
 She said she heard the survivor say that the men had come to Fuller’s house that morning to “hurt Mr. Robert.”

 Black newspapers reported that there was much more to the story, including that Fuller was notorious for not paying his workers and that the men had gone to Fuller’s house the morning of the shooting to collect what was owed to them.

 When police arrived at the scene, knives and linoleum hooks lay beside three of the dead men.

-Fuller’s claim of self-defense resonated with the all white grand jury, which refused to indict him.
-But a short time later, in a move that stunned just about everyone, the grand jury indicted the lone survivor, Charlie Willis, for the attempted murder of Robert Fuller.
+Fuller’s claim of self-defense resonated with the all-white grand jury, which refused to indict him.
+But a short time later, in a move that stunned everyone, the grand jury indicted the lone survivor, Charlie Willis, for the attempted murder of Robert Fuller.

 Fuller’s Life in the Klan

 A few months after the shooting, Fuller became a member of the Original Knights of the Ku Klux Klan, which had been organized in the Shreveport-Bossier area to fight the Civil Rights Movement and to preserve white supremacy.
 He also started a local unit of the Original Knights in Monroe as the group’s membership skyrocketed in northern Louisiana and in southeastern Louisiana east of the Mississippi River.

 By 1963, Fuller held statewide office as head of the Klan Bureau of Investigation (KBI).
 Fuller’s primary duty was to organize and approve wrecking projects, where groups of Klansmen went out on violent missions, particularly beatings, arsons and murders, with African-Americans the main targets.